-- The telephone number: 01904 470272. - Your name. - Your location as follows: Station Lane, Shipton by Beningbrough, York. - The postcode: YO30 1AG. - The exact location of the individual within the school. - The name of the individual and a brief description of their symptoms. - The best entrance to use and where the crew will be met and taken to the individual.
+- The telephone number: school phone number. - Your name. - Your location as follows: full address of school. - The postcode: school postcode. - The exact location of the individual within the school. - The name of the individual and a brief description of their symptoms. - The best entrance to use and where the crew will be met and taken to the individual.